oxy161/Tyffon-Maintenance-Page/README.md

 To customize the message and style of the page, simply modify:

-- The `index.html` file to adjust the displayed message 💬.
-- The `style.css` file to change the colors 🌈, fonts 🅰️, and other design elements 🎨.
+- The `index.html` file to adjust the displayed message 💬 and change the colors 🌈, fonts 🅰️, and other design elements 🎨.

 ### Example of Modifying the Message